HotA Raekor Barbarian Speed Farming Variation

 Ferocity.

-Ignore Pain for the short bursts of speed from
+Ignore Pain for the all-around buff from

 Wrath of the Berserker